Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Data and exploratory analysis

 \section{Data and exploratory analysis}

 To obtain data in visible spectrum we use a simple preprocessing procedure, collecting red, green and blue bands from Sentinel-2 Level-1C products and combining them into one GeoTIFF file.
-It is then handled by GDAL \cite{gdal}, which creates three numeric matrices (one per each of the red, green and blue channels) with values between 0 and 1.
-The procedure is described in appendix \ref{sec:Data_pre-processing} in more detail.
+It is then handled by GDAL (\cite{gdal}), which creates three numeric matrices (one per each of the red, green and blue channels) with values between 0 and 1.
+The procedure is described in Appendix \ref{sec:Data_pre-processing} in more detail.

 Initial inspection of the empirical density of the forest data gave us some additional ideas for potentially suitable distributions.
-We considered distributions including, but not limited to, stable, Normal, Log-Normal, Gamma, Cauchy, Weibull and Levy.
-We estimated parameters for each of the colour intensity distributions and calculated the root-mean-square-error (RMSE)
+We considered distributions including, but not limited to, stable, normal, log-normal, gamma, Cauchy, Weibull and Levy.
+We estimated parameters for each of the three colour intensity distributions separately using Koutrouvelis regression-type estimator for the stable distributions, discussed in Section \ref{param est}, and by maximum likelihood for the others.
+Then we calculated the root-mean-square-errors (RMSE)

-where $\hat{f}(\cdot)$ is the probability density function using the estimated parameters, $f^*(\cdot)$ is the empirical density and $x_i$ is colour intensity of data point $i=1,\dots,n.$ To choose the best fitting distributions we then plotted the densities of the three distributions with the lowest RMSE's together with the empirical densities and compared.
-These distributions appeared to be Normal, Gamma and Stable consistently throughout the set of images.
+where $\hat{f}(\cdot)$ is the probability density function using the estimated parameters, $f^*(\cdot)$ is the empirical density and $x_i$ is colour intensity of data point $i=1,\dots,m.$ The empirical density is estimated using kernel density smoothing.
+To choose the best fitting distributions we then plotted the densities of the three distributions with the lowest RMSE's together with the empirical densities and compared.
+These distributions appeared to be normal, gamma and stable consistently throughout the set of images.
 An example of a forest image with such comparison can be seen in Figure \ref{fig:EDA}, where we can observe the three best fitting distributions for a forest image with all parameters estimated.
-Further from the plots we see that the Normal distributions do not seem to fit very well while the Gamma and Stable distributions are quite close, with Stable edging out Gamma especially for the intensity of the colour red.
+Further from the plots we see that the normal distributions do not seem to fit very well while the gamma and stable distributions are quite close, with stable edging out gamma especially for the intensity of the colour red.